AdaCore/gnatcoverage/testsuite/Qualif/Common/UnitsOfInterest/GPR/Robustness/NoContribPrj/tc.rst

 no unit of interest in other situations, such as when the project was only brought in the scope implicitly by :option:`--recursive` or when the project itself has explicit unit selection attributes.

+Verify that the tool support globing patterns for unit specification, in :option:`--units` or in project attributes.